htim327/QuantumGravity/docs/source/MeasurementGradient.rst

     sitexpectations = zeros(2^(ntimes*nqubits),2^(ntimes*nqubits),2+2*(Li-1)+2*Li*(Lj-1));
     % The following pretty much does the same thing but adds an extra dimension
     % to sort the projection operators according to the y-indices. jvales is actually
-    % used to store the wave functions of the relevant y-index. jvals = zeros(2^(ntimes*nqubits),round(2^(ntimes*nqubits)/Lj),Lj);
+    % used to store the wave functions classified by the relevant y-index. jvals = zeros(2^(ntimes*nqubits),round(2^(ntimes*nqubits)/Lj),Lj);
     for j = 0:(Lj-1)
         saph = 0;